◷ Reading Time: 16 minutes

 1. Open the file Car Flow.xml

-2. Click on Logic Run Template.
+2. Click on the Logic Run Template from the main toolbar menu.

 4. Click Debug.